sandman8654/TrainerTech-Hybrid-iOS/README.md

 # TrainerTech-Hybrid-iOS
-This fitness app was built by Ionic framework.
+This fitness app was built by Phonegap framework.